-After getting her MA degree, Elena Bastianelli received a six-month scholarship from her region in Italy to work in the Demographic Service of the Municipality of Rome where she is participating to the collection of data and creation of a dataset with information on the resident population; she intends to continue her studies in a PhD program."
+After getting her MA degree, Elena Bastianelli received a six-month scholarship from her region in Italy to work in the Demographic Service of the Municipality of Rome where she is participating in the collection of data and creation of a dataset with information on the resident population; she intends to continue her studies in a PhD program.

 These articles could be useful for the research design of your MA thesis:

 - Publishing in AMJ - Part 1: Topic Choice

 - Publishing in AMJ - Part 2: Research Design

 - Publishing in AMJ - Part 3: Setting the Hook

 - Publishing in AMJ - Part 4: Grounding Hypotheses

 - Publishing in AMJ - Part 5: Crafting the Methods and Results

 - Publishing in AMJ - Part 6: Discussing the Implications